Purwanto88/purwanto88/README.md

 # Hi there, I'm Purwanto - aka [Purwanto88](www.linkedin.com/in/purwanto88) 👋
 ## About me:
 - 🔭 I’m currently working on job seeker
-- 🌱 I’m currently learning Ilmu Komunikasi
+- 🌱 I’m currently learning Communication Science
 - 👯 I’m looking to collaborate as Call Center
 - 🤔 I’m looking for suggest for Call Center
 - 💬 Ask me about anything